swiftlang/swift-evolution/proposals/0207-containsOnly.md

 ## Proposed solution

-Introduce an algorithm on `Sequence` which test every element and return `true` if they all match a given predicate:
+Introduce an algorithm on `Sequence` which tests every element and returns `true` if they all match a given predicate:

 ```swift